ceterumnet/AlpacaHub/README.md

 - PixInsight

 ## Background / Intent of System

 Just for those that are curious as to "why are you building this?"

-First of all, a *huge* motivation for this project is scratching my itch to write some code for astrophotography.
+First of all, a _big_ motivation for this project is scratching my itch to write some code for astrophotography.
 There are more and better projects than ever, so I can't exactly claim that this project will be better or have any particular advantage.